loneicewolf/preparations/README.md

+## msg to myself: Ignore grammar/design for now!

 # preparations

 ---

 **abstract**
-various preparations for various topics
+- various preparations for various topics

 ---